 On the other hand, you probably don’t need to sound the alarm if you have a warm electrical outlet, but it’s still worth looking into.

 Note: Dimmer switches do commonly run warm, especially when in use.
 If you have an overheating electrical outlet, be sure to have it checked out by an electrician.

 Why is your outlet hot?
 Identifying the source of the heat can be tricky, but we’ve typically found it’s attributed to one of the following culprits.

 1. Overloaded Circuit

 If too many items require power from the same circuit, overload occurs.
 Essentially, it’s more electricity than it can handle.
-When excessive demand is placed on a singular electrical circuit, outlets become hot to the touch and may trip the circuit breaker inside your electrical panel.
+When excessive demand is placed on a singular electrical circuit breaker, outlets become hot to the touch and may trip the circuit breaker inside your electrical panel.
 That’s a sign you may need to replace your electrical panel.

 Unplug and move some items to a different circuit altogether to reduce demand on the problem circuit.

 Another clue that points to circuit overload is when a Ground-Fault Circuit Interrupter (GFCI) trips.
 A GFCI outlet monitors the electrical current flowing through the wires.
 When it senses any variation from the standard current (the variation is the “fault” it detects), an internal switch instantly shuts off the flow of electricity in the outlet.
 Unfortunately, a standard outlet doesn’t have this safety sensor and can become dangerously hot.